mdx-js/mdx/packages/mdx/readme.md

 ###### `options.development`

-Whether to add extra information to error messages in generated code (`boolean?`, default: `false`).
+Whether to add extra info to error messages in generated code (`boolean?`, default: `false`).
+This also results in the development automatic JSX runtime (`/jsx-dev-runtime`, `jsxDEV`) being used, which passes positional info to nodes.
 The default can be set to `true` in Node.js through environment variables: set `NODE_ENV=development`.